semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_PIPELINE_RUNNING_DURATION`
 - **Example**: `12`

-The total pipeline execution time expressed in seconds.
+The total pipeline execution time is expressed in seconds.

 ### Pipeline started at {#pipeline-started-at}